 While $10,000 invested in the S&P 500 in mid-1988 grew into a substantial $78,677 by 2018, that same $10,000 put into Altria exploded into $499,176.
 You can attribute the bulk of that remarkable 50-fold gain to Altria’s decades-long record of high and rising dividends.

-And believe it or not, these Altria investors incurred 22% less risk than the market during their 26-year ride.
+And believe it or not, these Altria investors incurred 22% less risk than the market during that 30-year ride.

-To be fair, the Altria story is a particularly strong example of the miracle of compounded dividends.
+Now, I want to make something clear.
+I’m not recommending Altria as a candidate for your portfolio today.
+This is purely an illustrative example (admittedly a particularly strong one) of the miracle of compounded dividends.
 But it’s far from unique.
 You can find similar results from any number of steady-but-unspectacular stocks with long-term records of high and rising dividends.

 If you’re tired of settling for the paltry yields being offered by most stocks — and don’t want to take on a lot of risk, either — then my team and I are here to help.
 I urge you to check out my latest research report, which goes into more depth about how to put high-yield stocks to work for you today.
 Go here to read the full report now.